 When All in the Mind began on BBC Radio 4 back in 1988, I was a sixth former.
 At last here was a programme dealing with a subject which really interested me – psychology and how the mind works.

-Back then, when the wonderful Professor Anthony Clare was the presenter, I had no idea that eight years later I’d be making reports for the programme, let alone that I’d end up presenting it.
-We’re now celebrating the twentififth birthday of the world’s longest-running programme, devoted to mental health and psychology.
+Back then, when the wonderful Professor Anthony Clare was the presenter, I had no idea that I’d be making reports for the programme eight years later, let alone that I’d end up presenting it.
+We’re now celebrating the twenty-fifth birthday of the world’s longest-running programme, devoted to mental health and psychology.

-25 years ago, attitudes towards mental health problems often seemed more negative than they are today, but research by Professor Graham Thornicroft at the Institute of Psychiatry shows how far we’ve come through campaigns such as Time to Change.
+Twenty-five years ago, attitudes towards mental health problems often seemed more negative than they are today, but research by Professor Graham Thornicroft at the Institute of Psychiatry shows how far we’ve come.

-But there’s still more to be done and while attitudes towards depression may have improved, there’s much further to go with attitudes to psychosis.
+But there’s still more to be done.
+While attitudes towards depression may have improved, there’s much further to go with attitudes to psychosis.
 And although more celebrities than ever before are prepared to speak publicly about their personal experiences, many people still don’t feel they have the option to disclose their problems at work without their career being affected.

-Through All In the Mind, we work to dispel popular myths around mental health and during my time on the programme, I’ve noticed that it’s becoming more common for people to be happy using their own names instead of asking for a pseudonym.
-Some people still want to protect their privacy, which of course is fine, but others are keen to speak out publicly, which I think demonstrates a positive shift in attitudes towards mental health.
+Through All In the Mind, we work to dispel popular myths around mental health.
+During my time on the programme, I’ve noticed that it’s becoming more common for people to be happy using their own names instead of asking for a pseudonym.
+Some people still want to protect their privacy, which of course, is fine, but others are keen to speak out publicly, which I think demonstrates a positive shift in attitudes towards mental health.

-Over the years, I’ve visited some amazing mental health groups up and down the country and we also want to recognise the work that they are doing.
-We’re looking for the unsung heroes who’ve really gone the extra mile.
+Over the years, I’ve visited some amazing mental health groups up and down the country, and we also want to recognise the work that they are doing.
+We’re looking for unsung heroes who’ve really gone the extra mile.
 These awards are just as much about the people making the nominations as the people they’d like to thank.
 We want to celebrate both.
-For that reason both the shortlisted nominees and their nominators will be invited to an award ceremony in June.
-When they share their experiences of coping or recovery we might find there are lessons for all of us.
+For that reason, both the shortlisted nominees and their nominators will be invited to an award ceremony in June.
+When they share their experiences of coping or recovery, we might find there are lessons for all of us.

 Read about Information and support